CNSC Conflict of Interest Policy

 Information concerning the private interests of employees shall be treated in confidence in accordance with the Privacy Act.

-6.1 Requirements for all CNSC employees
+6.1 Responsibilities for all CNSC employees

 All CNSC employees are responsible for the following:

-• Complying with the requirements of this policy;
+• Complying with the requirements of this policy

-• Identifying, preventing and resolving conflict of interest or conflict of duties situations
+• Identifying, preventing and resolving conflict of interest or conflict of duties situations during their employment with the CNSC and when they leave the CNSC on either a permanent or temporary basis

 Assets, securities, investments and liabilities

-• Completing and/or updating the Declaration of Conflict of Interest including a description of all assets that could put you in a conflict of interest and submitting the Declaration to the Ethics Advisor.
-Where the Chief Audit and Evaluation Executive determines that any of these assets results in a real, apparent or potential conflict of interest, employees may be required to divest those assets, or to take other measures to resolve the conflict;
+• Where the Chief Audit and Evaluation Executive determines that any of these assets results in a real, apparent or potential conflict of interest, employees may be required to divest those assets or take other measures to resolve the conflict.

-• Refraining from selling or transferring assets to anyone, including family members, or taking any other measures for the purpose of circumventing the requirements of this Policy and the CNSC Directive on Reporting and Managing Financial Conflicts of Interest;
+• Refraining from selling or transferring assets to anyone, including family members, or taking any other measures for the purpose of circumventing the requirements of this policy and the CNSC Directive on Reporting and Managing Financial Conflicts of Interest

 Contracts with the Government of Canada